yankeguo/minit/README.md

 Add Unit `YAML` files to `/etc/minit.d`

-Override default directory by environment variable `MINIT_UNIT_DIR`
+Override default directory by environment variable `MINIT_UNIT_DIR`, multiple directories are supported by separating with `:`

 Use `---` to separate multiple units in single `YAML` file